kmsmgsh/python/problem.md

 2. [ ] When population comes small. the MCMC result (with constant GP) becomes really bad except the recover rate This also happens to MCMC without GP
        Most serious is beta0, scale parameter phi is not that bad.
-Remove rate gamma always behave good
+Remove rate gamma always behave good Also, the GP influence is large for small population